uwetom/Principles-of-3D-Maya-tutorials/worksheet_3_more_modeling.md

 ### Smooth

-- Go back into the persp panel by pressing space.
+- Go back into the persp panel by tapping space, and again over the persp panel.

-Your pear will look quite angled
+Your pear will look quite faceted, with hard corners, you may like this low poly look or you can soften the edges to make it appear rounder.

 - Select the model, and select **Mesh Display > soften edges**

 ### Final details